FlexMeasures/flexmeasures/documentation/host/error-monitoring.rst

 As you see, users are filtered by roles.
 You might need to add roles before this works as you want.

-.. warning:: Adding roles and assigning them to users and/or accounts is not supported by the CLI or UI yet (besides ``flexmeasures add account-role``).
-This is work in progress.
+.. todo:: Adding roles and assigning them to users and/or accounts is not supported by the CLI or UI yet (besides ``flexmeasures add account-role``).
+This is `work in progress <https://github.com/FlexMeasures/flexmeasures/projects/18>`_.
 Right now, it requires you to add roles on the database level.

 Monitoring task runs
 ---------------------

 The CLI task ``flexmeasures monitor latest-run`` lets you be alerted when tasks have not successfully run at least so-and-so many minutes ago.
-The alerts will also come in via Sentry, but you can also send them to email addresses with the config setting :ref:`monitoring_mail_recipients`.
+The alerts will come in via Sentry, but you can also send them to email addresses with the config setting :ref:`monitoring_mail_recipients`.

 For illustration, here is one example of how we monitor the latest run times of tasks on a server ― the below is run in a cron script every hour and checks if every listed task ran 60, 6 or 1440 minutes ago, respectively: